AleenaMariya22104/CAC-2_Group-2/README.md

 # ELECTRO
 ## Shocking the Norms, Energizing Tomorrow!!!
-## Group-2
-## Team members:
+## Group-2 Team members:
 Aleena Mariya Sebastian (23122104)
 Gungun Agnihotri (23122118)
 Tanuja Gupta (23122137)
 Thumar Dhruvil Jamanbhai (23122138)
 ## ABOUT ELECTRO
-Electro is a website based on the electricity board management system, enabling different consumers to pay their electricity bills and access all the services and features provided by a particular electricity supply chain more straightforwardly and productively.
+Electro is a website based on the electricity board management system.
+It enables different consumers to pay their electricity bills and access all the services and features provided by a particular electricity supply chain more straightforwardly and productively.

+## HOW TO RUN
+When accessing the login page on the electro, users are presented with distinct options based on their roles.
+If identified as a user, access is granted to the user-specific page, offering functionalities tailored to their needs.
+Staff members are directed to a dedicated staff page, providing access to tools and information relevant to their responsibilities.
+Meanwhile, admins are granted entry to the admin page, where they can perform higher-level system management and oversight tasks.
+Upon selecting the "Billing" option, the system prompts users to input their phone number.
+Subsequently, users can obtain a summary of their bill payment, streamlining the process for accessing and reviewing payment details, and from there, users can download the receipt.

  ## FUNCTIONALITIES
+ BILLING:
+ Bill Generation: The system generates electricity bills based on consumption data, tariff rates, and other relevant parameters.
+ Disconnection and Reconnection: Facilitates the management of service disconnection and reconnection processes based on payment status and compliance with billing requirements.
+ Payment Processing: Provides a platform for customers to make payments securely, supporting various payment methods such as online transactions, bank transfers, and in-person payments.

+ USER:
+ Account Registration/Login: Create a new account by providing the necessary details.
+Log in securely using credentials.
+ Billing Information: View and download current and past electricity bills.
+ Payment Management: Make online payments securely through various methods.
+View payment history and receipts.
+ Service Requests: Raise service requests, such as connection/disconnection or reporting issues.

+ ADMIN:
+ User Management: Create, modify, and delete user accounts.
+Assign roles and permissions to users based on their responsibilities.
+ Reports and Analytics: Access comprehensive reports on various aspects of the electricity board's operations.
+Analyze data to derive insights, identify trends, and make informed decisions.
+ System Monitoring: Monitor system performance, including server health and network activity.
+Address and resolve any issues that may arise promptly.

+ STAFF:
+ Customer Management: Handle customer inquiries, requests, and issues.
+Update and maintain customer information in the system.
+ Meter Readings: Monitor and manage meter readings.
+ Connection/Disconnection: Process requests for new connections or disconnections.

 ## HOME PAGE
 ![Screenshot 2024-02-05 103203](https://github.com/AleenaMariya22104/CAC-2_Group-2/assets/143726239/363ffbde-7ef2-46cb-a53e-6409ab6e00e2)